v3n/os/STYLE.md

 ### General Coding Standards

-Avoid `using` statements at all costs, preface all C++ standard libraries with the std:: qualifier.
+Avoid `using` statements at all costs, preface all C++ standard libraries with the `std::` qualifier.

+Make liberal use of the `const` keyword whenever possible–this will help avoid bugs later.

 ### File and Directory Conventions